karl-cardenas-coding/js-to-htmx/README.md

 # js-to-htmx

-An example project to showcase the value of HTMX
+An example project to showcase the value of HTMX.